-In 2012, the Cuddly Catz animal rescue group started a program to pair cats with behavior problems with inmates at the nearby minimum-security Larch Correctional Center.
+In 2012, the Cuddly Catz animal rescue group started a program that paired cats with behavior problems with inmates at the nearby minimum-security Larch Correctional Center.
 Nonviolent offenders who meet certain criteria can volunteer to adopt a cat and receive training on how to give it the attention, affection, and socialization it needs to stop scratching, biting, or spraying.
-The cat’s behavior improves, but the prisoners also reap the benefits of animal therapy and learn how to care for another living thing.
+The cats issues improve, and the prisoners reap the benefits of animal therapy and learn how to care for another living thing.
 Similar programs exist where inmates train seeing-eye dogs.

 Not only do penguins mate for life, but they also have a ritual to mark the occasion.
-But since they can't get down on one knee, male Gentoo penguins hunt avidly for the smoothest, roundest pebble to present to their potential mates.
-If the female accepts his “proposal,” she adds the pebble to her nest and the two will soon breed.
+But since they can't get down on one knee, male Gentoo penguins "propose" by hunting down the smoothest, roundest pebble to present to their potential mates.
+If the female penguin accepts his offer, she adds the pebble to her nest and the two will soon breed.
 So important are these pebbles that male penguins have been known to fight over the most perfect ones!

-The only female graduate student in the astronomy department at Cambridge University in 1967, Jocelyn Bell Burnell made an important discovery—four pulsing light sources in deep space, now called pulsars.
+The only female graduate student in the astronomy department at Cambridge University in 1967 made an important discovery—four pulsing light sources in deep space, now called pulsars.
 Her team published a paper, but her advisor, Antony Hewish, was listed as the first author.
 When the Nobel Prize committee decided their work deserved the prestigious award, only Hewish and another man received the prize.
-Finally, in 2018, Bell Burnell has been awarded the Breakthrough Prize in Fundamental Physics, one of only four such awards ever given out.
+Finally, in 2018, Bell Burnell was awarded the Breakthrough Prize in Fundamental Physics, one of only four such awards ever given out.
 She has vowed to use the $3 million prize to establish a scholarship fund for struggling grad students.

 In 1972, the king of Bhutan reported of his country, "Gross National Happiness is more important than Gross National Product."
 This idea was so popular that it actually became official policy in Bhutan, and a Gross National Happiness Commission still works to protect what it calls the four pillars of happiness: equitable development, environmental conservation, promotion of culture, and good governance.
-Since then, other countries have also employed a happiness index to get a better pictures of their citizens' quality of life.
-And if you’re looking for ways to boost your own mood, here are 75 Genius Tricks to Get Instantly Happy.
+Since then, other countries have also employed a happiness index to get a better picture of their citizens' quality of life.

-While individuals all may not have the same emotional response to all colors, in general, certain color schemes around us can affect mood.
+While individuals may not all have the same emotional responses to all colors, in general, certain color schemes around us can affect mood.
 Reds and oranges are stimulating, whereas blues and purples promote relaxation.
 Gray, brown, black, and white are emotionally dulling—this may be good for doing important work, but it's hardly inspiring in a creative sense.
 If you crave inspiration, try a little redecorating!

 World War I represented something unprecedented in human history at the time—a truly global conflict that pitted world powers against each other.
 However, even in this grim setting, there was a tiny glimpse of hope.
 On Christmas Eve of 1914, an impromptu and unsanctioned ceasefire took place in many locations along the battle lines of the Western Front.
 Soldiers from both sides actually came out of the trenches and met in No Man's Land, drinking together and even playing soccer.
 Though hostilities began again the next day, each side was briefly reminded of the humanity of the other.

 While it's true that new species of animals are becoming endangered all the time, it's important to remember that our efforts to save them aren't in vain.
-Animals whose numbers have risen because of dedicated human compassion include the manatee, the giant panda, the American alligator, the grey wolf, the humpback whale, the grizzly bear, the Stellar sea lion, the red kangaroo, and more.
+Animals whose numbers have risen because of dedicated human compassion include the manatee, the giant panda, the American alligator, the gray wolf, the humpback whale, the grizzly bear, the steller sea lion, the red kangaroo, and more.
 With continued conservation work, we can keep adding to this list.
-And for more animals that were pulled back from the brink, meet these 15 Animal Species Miraculously Saved From Extinction.

 Between 2002 and 2011, Chinese basketball star Yao Ming played for the Houston Rockets.
 He was popular all over the world and remains the only non-U.S.-born player to lead the NBA in All-Star votes.